Spend two separate days on the world-famous, world-class New River on this exciting and climactic trip.

 Bring any medication you need throughout the day, plus sunscreen, sunglasses and a change of clothes to keep at the resort upon your return.
 Guides carry small waterproof bags to stow necessary medications.
 Depending on the time of year and the weather, you may also want a synthetic layer.
 If necessary, wetsuits and splash jackets are available for rent.
 Call us to book those, too.

 Are you bringing a large crew (15+) from your youth group, business or similar organization?
-Request customized information here.
+Request for a customized quotation.

 Requirements & Restrictions